Q: Is it okay for my bird to be in air conditioning?

 Q: I just found a bird.
 What do I do now?

-- First of all, check your local papers for ads.
+A: 1.
+First of all, check your local papers for ads.
+Report the bird to your local police station.
 Don't reveal the band numbers to anyone who might call you.
 They should have a record of the ID numbers and also other physical characteristics and talking ability in order to ID the bird.
 Don't offer any of that to the callers.
 People also post flyers in the neighborhood and in local stores and pet shops.
 Local vets are also sometimes notified of their loss.

-- If you haven't already posted this on our free classifieds, please do so.
+2. If you haven't already posted this FaceBook, please do so.
 Then there is a major website for lost and found birds where you can post the info: BIRDS 911.

 Q: Do parrots have a good sense of smell?

 A: Yes.
 Most parrots have a keen sense of smell.
 It's believed that they exude an aroma to attract a mate.